Astral1119/old3/_notes/docs/QUERY.md

 3. [The r/sheets Wiki](https://www.reddit.com/r/sheets/wiki/formulas/#wiki_query)
 	1. Covers practical use with several examples.
 4. [ztiaa's BetterQuery](https://docs.google.com/spreadsheets/d/1HoVyY7AEiMxS18Pqpdt08sPsYZw1KQ7qVO0A1RGPwrc/edit?usp=drivesdk)
-	1. This is a community-made named function that adds a new way to specify [[QUERY#Identifiers|identifiers]] based on headers.
+	1. This is a community-made named function that adds a new way to specify [identifiers](#identifiers) based on headers.